Mt1Gr/lakocie-dataset/README.md

 # LaKocie Dataset Repository

-This repository is storing a tool/package that creates wet cat food **dataset** and a `ipynb` notebook containing in-depth analysis of dataset.
+This repository is storing a tool/package that creates wet cat food **dataset**.

 ## Installation and usage